LinuxBeaver/LinuxBeaver/README.md

 2. No new features were added to my plugins, but it has never been easier to compile my GEGL plugins.
 One click now compiles all 80+ plugins of mine.
 The code base is now extremely well organized before it was a mess.

-### Sept 3 2023
+### Sept 3 2023 2.99.19 GEGL Effects has a rare crash
-line 1567 of GEGL effects was fixed to only contain `"operation", "lb:bevel",` and not the additional `"th", 0.100,`
+line 1567 of GEGL effects was fixed to only contain `"operation", "lb:bevel",` and not the additional `"th", 0.100,` Please update GEGL Effects continual to Sept 3 2024 version to solve the rare crash

 ##
 Beaver's third party GEGL Gimp Plugins for Gimp